 Here are some suggestions we’ve collected as we work through our own Business Continuity Plans:

-1/ Let your employees know it’s OK to take a sick day.
-Create an expectation that people should stay home if they’re feeling ill, even if you have to be more lax in your sick day policies than usual.
+Create an expectation that people should stay home if they’re feeling ill, even if you have to be more relaxed in your sick day policies than usual.
 This may not help much with COVID-19 since experts say that people are contagious even before they start showing signs of infection, but at least it’s a start.
 It can also help prevent the spread of other more mundane diseases that drive down productivity.

-2/ Find ways to prevent transmission.
-For example, if you’re still using hand towels in your bathrooms (shudder), replace these with paper towels immediately.
+For example, if you’re still using hand towels in your bathrooms, replace them with paper towels immediately.
 Personally, I prefer paper towels over hand dryers because you can use your towel to open the bathroom door, depositing in the trash on the way out.
 (Thanks, Mom, for that little trick!)

-5/ Find backup for critical roles.
-There are critical roles in every organization that are needed to keep the business functioning, e.g., your SQL Server DBA or that one guy that knows your ERP system inside and out.
+There are critical roles in every organization that are essential to keep the business functioning, i.e., your SQL Server DBA or that one guy that knows your ERP system inside and out.
 In the event these people get sick (even if it isn’t the Corona Virus) you should have someone who can step in immediately, preferably remotely.